avoidwork/tiny-serviceworker/README.md

 Name of your PWA

 #### directories (optional)
-Quoted comma delimited relative (from root) folder names to include in generated service worker
+Quoted comma delimited relative (from root) directory names to include in generated service worker

 #### loader (optional - default false)
 Boolean to generate `loader.js` script for `sw.js`